Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_Horizon_for_Data_Governance/getting_started_with_horizon_for_data_governance_in_snowflake.md

 Query account usage view to check tags and reference
 >aside negative
->Note: Has a latency of about 20 min
+>Note: The following VIEWs have a latency of about 20 min after creating TAG objects before they will be able to display data.
 ````
 select * from snowflake.account_usage.tag_references where tag_name ='CONFIDENTIAL' ;
 select * from snowflake.account_usage.tag_references where tag_name ='PII_TYPE' ;
 select * from snowflake.account_usage.tag_references where tag_name ='COST_CENTER' ;
 ````

-Now we can use the TAG_REFERENCE_ALL_COLUMNS function to return the Tags associated with our Customer Loyalty table
+Now we can use the TAG_REFERENCE_ALL_COLUMNS function to return the Tags associated with our customer order table.
 ````
 SELECT
     tag_database,